⚡ Our Verdict

 Pros

-• No subscription required — ever
+• No subscription — ever

-• Automatic shot detection on-course
+• Automatic shot detection, no manual input

 Cons

-• Limited simulator support
+• No simulator support

 Specifications